They’re generous, kind. ‘Hospitable’ doesn’t describe the half of it. What? Tolerant? Long-suffering? OK OK.

 marketers stepped in:

-Pop abhors a vacuum, and just as the originals (The Beatles) ‘disappeared’, a full-page ad in Billboard promoted a ‘different sounding new group with a live, infectious feeling demonstrated by a strong rock beat’.
-The Monkees, a four-man group, assembled after ‘research and development’, to star in a Hard Day’s Night-type TV series.
+Pop abhors a vacuum, and just as the originals (The Beatles) ‘disappeared,’ a full-page ad in Billboard promoted a ‘different sounding new group with a live, infectious feeling demonstrated by a strong rock beat’.
+The Monkees, a four-man group, assembled after ‘research and development,’ to star in a Hard Day’s Night-type TV series.
 The timing was perfect.
-Touted as ‘the spirit of 1966′, the four good-looking group members reproduced the elements of the Beatles’ unified 1964 camaraderie.
-It was a great record, but it also contained a clear message: if the Beatles weren’t around, they would be cloned by the industry, and the younger teens would hardly care: A typical comment: ‘I thought the show was great.
+Touted as ‘the spirit of 1966,’ the four good-looking group members reproduced the elements of the Beatles’ unified 1964 camaraderie.
+It was a great record, but it also contained a clear message: if the Beatles weren’t around, they would be cloned by the industry, and the younger teens would hardly care that it wasn’t real: A typical comment: ‘I thought the show was great.
 It’s kinda like A Hard Day’s Night but it’s even better because it’s in color and we can see it every week.’
-How very American.

-My first ontnugtering to ‘Re-Hality’ TV and ‘fake news’ -type shenanigans in my sheltered ignorance was in 1973 when I went to watch the Dallas Cowboys play in Dallas and found out that not all the players were Texans!
+Personally, my first ontnugtering to ‘Re-Hallity TV’ and ‘fake news’ -type shenanigans in my sheltered Vrystaat ignorance was in 1973 when I went to watch the Dallas Cowboys play American football at their home ground in Dallas and found out that not all the players were cowboys.
+Or even Texans!
 In fact very few were Texans, they were bought and paid for from sommer anywhere.
 A year or two later there was even a Dallas Cowboy called Naas Botha!

-Then in South Africa, along came Louis Luyt who thought What A Good Idea! and he proceeded to cock up our rugby.
+Then in South Africa, along came Louis Luyt who thought, What A Good Idea! and he proceeded to cock up our rugby.
+Soon the Natal Sharks on an away game in Bloemfontein didn’t even have to book a hotel: All the players just stayed at home with their Ma’s!

 Peter Brauer wrote: The difference with the Gramadoelas group of Tshwane is that we were chosen for our undoubted, unrivalled talent and pin-up good looks.
 Insufficiently rewarded for years of the hard slog that us musos have to go through before hitting the big time . .